Monday and I'm tired. I'm writing late because we went to an event. Do not expect much.

 We saw villages as far away from any military target as you can imagine, absolutely destroyed.
 And children killed and their graves still fresh by American jet planes coming over in the middle of the night.
 When I hear them talk about John McCain as a hero, I say to myself, oh, yeah, he was a prisoner and prisoners are maltreated and everywhere and this is terrible.
 But John McCain, like the other American fliers, what were they doing?
 They were bombing defenseless people.
 And so, yes Vietnam is something that by the way, is still not taught very well in American schools.
 I spoke to a group of people in an advanced history class not long ago, 100 kids, asked them how many people here have heard of the My Lai Massacre?
 No hand was raised.
 We are not teaching -- if we were teaching the history of Vietnam as it should be taught, then the American people from the start would have opposed the war instead of waiting three or four years for a majority of the American people to declare their opposition to the war.

+Turning to England, the so-called 'war on terror' lost some milage today when one of the popularizers of the phrase decided to drop it.
 Al Jazeera reports that "war on terror" is as out of date as gaucho pants according the Britain's international development secretary Hilary Benn who states: "We do not use the phrase 'war on terror' because we can't win by military means alone".
 However, that is the least of the problems for Bully Boy that are crossing the Atlantic.
 The Times of London reports that an inquest into the March 21, 2003 British helicopter crash opened with the cornorer Andrew Walker charging that the US military provided no assistance -- "inexcusable" was the word used to describe the non-action, that the US witnesses were no where to be found, that the inquest was provied only with the Jamgan Report and "not allowed to see an engineering report that could reveal problems with the helicopter" and that "Americans have also declined to let him see a recording by an air mission command aircraft, which is thought to reveal what the helicopter pilots see before the crash."
 And, still in England, Mark Oliver (Guardian of London) covers the release of photos from the postmortem on Iraqi Baha Mousa who died in British custody and whose death will be addressed by the upper house of parliament (House of Lords) tomorrow.

-Joshua Partlow (Washington Post) reports: "Over the past five months, enemy tactics have turned squarely against U.S. and Iraqi troops.
+Turning to Iraq, Joshua Partlow (Washington Post) reports: "Over the past five months, enemy tactics have turned squarely against U.S. and Iraqi troops.
 As sectarian killings and kidnappings have fallen by about 70 percent in Diyala, attacks on U.S. and Iraqi troops have increased by a corresponding amount, according to Col. David W. Sutherland, the top U.S. commander in the province."
 Richard A. Oppel Jr. (New York Times) notes the tactics of the resistance, "They meaneuver in squads, like the American infantrymen they try to kill.
 One squad fires furiously so another can attack from a better position.
 They operate in bad weather, knowing American helicopters and surveillance drones are grounded.
 Some carry G.P.S. receivers so mortar teams can calculate the coordinates of American armored vehicles.
 They kidnap and massacre police officers."
 Oppel also notes that in Diyala and Baquba, you're dealing with two populations -- Shia and Sunnie and that "Shiite-dominated security forces in the city inflamed tensions by persecuting Sunnis".
 The US government backs the attacks by training the attackers, by funding them.
 The US government created the split after invading the country.
 Sahar (McClatchy News' Inside Iraq) makes that point very clear by noting a friend named Um Noor: "She was happily married for twenty years, when Iraq was occupied.
 After a while strange, little used words start flying around.
 Sunni . . .
 Shiite . . .
 Sunni . . .
 Shite . . .
 Then fighting started breaking out because of this long submerged difference.
 In her neighborhood, as in the greater majority of Baghdad's neighborhoods, no one is really sure who on their bloc is Sunni, or Shiite; and nobody really cares.
 Soon after, the IEDs and car bombs started taking their toll from people still bewildered as to: Why is this happeng?
 BOOM!
 She loses her husbad, on his way to work, a Shiite.
 Being a Sunni herself, she is urged -- very strongly -- to move away; their part of Amil is Shiite controled.
 Having nowhere to go, she stays.
 A car stops in front of their home.
 BANG, BANG, BANG!
 She loses her son (20), her brother, and her nephew.
 She takes her remaining children and flees, finding no haven -- except in Abu Ghraib, (Sunni controlled) where she lives in perpetural fear lest her dark secret be uncovered: that her kids are -- of course -- Shiite.
 Her two remaining sons (16 and 10) live imprisoned in their hut; she has buried all their IDs and tells everyone that they got lost . . . . . . . . and as a result they cannot receive rations.
 They are starving to death.
 How, and why, has it suddenly become important, this Sunni-Shiite business; and since when did Iraqis care?"

 In today's violence . . .